jlinclabs/apidocs/a_server.md

 }
 ```

-On success the A server will return a login token and a `vendorPk` public key, which can be used to redirect the user to the new vendor's page..
+On success the A server will return a login token and a `vendorPk` public key, which can be used to redirect the user to the new organization's page..

 ```json
 {